Mentor-Protege Program – A Gateway to Success for Small Business Contractors

 Jul 19, 2023

-According to U.S. Small Business Administration (SBA), “A Mentor and its Protege can joint venture as a small business for any small business contract, provided the Protege individually qualifies as small.
+According to the U.S. Small Business Administration (SBA), “A Mentor and its Protege can joint venture as a small business for any small business contract, provided the Protege individually qualifies as small.
 The joint venture may also pursue any type of set-aside contract for which the Protege qualifies, including contracts set aside for 8(a), Service-Disabled Veteran-Owned, Women-Owned, and HUBZone businesses.”

-What are the Types of Mentor-Protege Programs?
+What are the Types of MPP?

-What are Mentor-Protege Program Qualifications?
+What are MP Program Qualifications?

 Qualifications for Mentors: